aliyun/terraform-provider-alicloud/website/docs/r/cs_managed_kubernetes.html.markdown

 -> **NOTE:** From version 1.109.1, Professional managed cluster supports zero worker node.
 For more information, see [Create an ACK cluster with no worker node by using Terraform](https://help.aliyun.com/document_detail/205101.html).

+-> **NOTE:** From version 1.120.0, Support for cluster migration from Standard cluster to professional.

 ## Example Usage

 ```